 Male Cape May Warbler battles a Spruce Budworm

 When a Cape May Warbler captures a large budworm the worm battles by fiercely wriggling and contorting.
 High speed photography reveals that this warbler often uses its tongue tip as pictured above – I have many images that document this behavior.
-It seems this warbler may be using its unique (among warblers) tongue to suction the worm during the battle, to help subdue it – possibly to hang on to it or injure it.
-High speed (very high frame rate) video, viewed in slow motion, would be very revealing.
+It seems this warbler may be using its tubular tongue, which is unique among warblers, to suction the worm during the battle – possibly to hang on to it or injure it.
+High speed (very high frame rate) video, viewed in ultra-slow motion, would be very revealing.